Three Methods to Calculate Your Trade’s Service Call Fee

 Such checks may be mandated by law (as is the case of landlords), stipulated in warranty contracts, or simply requested by customers wishing to confirm that their installations are both safe and efficient.

-The most common types of appliance that will benefit from regular check-ups are:
+The most common types of appliances that will benefit from regular check-ups are:

 - Electrical systems